 Illinois city 1st in US to offer Black residents reparations

-The Chicago suburb’s City Council voted 8-1 to distribute $400,000 to eligible Black households.
-Each qualifying household would receive $25,000 for home repairs or down payments on property.
+The City Council on Monday voted 8-1 to begin making good on its pledge to distribute $10 million over the next 10 years with the distribution of $400,000 to eligible Black households.
+Each qualifying household would receive $25,000 for home repairs, down payments on property, and interest or late penalties on property in the city.

-The program is being funded through donations and revenue from a 3% tax on the sale of recreational marijuana.
-The city has pledged to distribute $10 million over 10 years.
+The move by the Illinois community comes as hundreds of communities and organizations across the country are considering providing reparations.
+In Evanston, besides revenue from a 3% tax on the sale of recreational marijuana, a small portion of the money — $21,340 — is coming to the city in private donations.

-Qualifying residents must either have lived in or been a direct descendant of a Black person who lived in Evanston between 1919 to 1969 and who suffered discrimination in housing because of city ordinances, policies or practices.
+Qualifying residents must either have lived in or been a direct descendant of a Black person who lived in Evanston between 1919 to 1969, or that person’s direct descendant, who suffered discrimination in housing because of city ordinances, policies or practices.
+Also, residents who also experienced discrimination due to the city’s policies or practices after 1969 can qualify.

-Alderman Rue Simmons, who proposed the program that was adopted in 2019, said pro-reparations groups have offered pro-bono legal assistance if the program is challenged in court.
+Alderman Robin Rue Simmons, who proposed the program that was adopted in 2019, said groups in support of reparations have offered pro-bono legal assistance if the program is challenged in court.

 “This is set aside for an injured community that happens to be Black, that was injured by the city of Evanston for anti-Black housing policies,” Simmons said.